Have you dreamed of traveling to Peru, a South American country famous for its diverse…

 Where to stay in Salta

-- Hotel Solar de la Plaza a stylish medium sized hotel housed in a neo-colonial Spanish style mansion
+Hotel Solar de la Plaza is a stylish medium sized hotel housed in a neo-colonial Spanish style mansion.

 Dining in Salta